 What do boys actually wear and use in camp?

-A while back in 2017, the team at Between Carpools put together a thorough and very helpful camp packing list for girls that we’ve already recently updated.
+A while back in 2017, the team at Between Carpools put together a thorough and very helpful camp packing list for girls that we always update.
 At that time, everyone else on the BCP team had teen girls (except for me).
 My camp experience began, rather, with packing up boys.
-And as they age from elementary to mesivta-age camps, I see that their needs change too.
-So while the original list was a good starting point, I saw that I needed a different list for myself when packing and shopping for my boys (they gave me lots of notes to remember for future years each time they came home!).
+And so, our boys list soon followed.

 Boys Camp Checklist

 - Labels!
+Use code BCP

-- 2 extra large duffels or 1 duffel + set of plastic drawers.
+- 2 extra large duffels OR 1 duffel + set of plastic drawers.

 (Depends on boys preference, storage space available, and bunk space.
 If using drawers, you will also need packing tape and a scissor to secure it closed and open it up.
 You will want to label duffels VERY well with something identifiable–like neon duct tape and a Sharpie–so it’s easy to find your sons’ when the luggage truck drops them off.)Clothing